edxz7/GameTreeSolver-N-puzzle-game-Artificial-Inteligence/README.md

 ## Installation

-- All the `code` and test cases required to get started are already included in this repo
+- All the `code` and test cases required to get started, are already included in this repo

 ---